 Running an effective website can be as time consuming as running the business itself.
+And culling it among thousands from websites like www.spamzilla.io would be a much more tedious task.
 That’s why we’ve compiled this list of automation tips to help you trim down the time required to keep your website’s content fresh and your customers or clients engaged.

 If your WordPress website relies heavily on fresh content (as most websites do these days – Google loves fresh content!) you may find yourself in the frustrating position of having to log in simply to post content that’s potentially been written in advance. having to log in every time new content needs to be posted misses the point of having the content created in advance.
 To avoid this, use the scheduled publishing feature in WordPress.